How Do Timeshares Work?

 The timeshare concept is also about pre-paid vacations, meaning that an owner has paid for the multiple use of that unit at the outset.
-Even when factoring in annual maintenance fees, the overall cost of taking a vacation in that unit is less expensive than paying for a stay in a similar hotel on an annual basis.
+Even when factoring in annual maintenance fees, the overall cost of a timeshare vacation in that unit is less expensive than paying for a stay in a similar hotel on an annual basis.

-Compare that to a family which buys a timeshare for $5,000 (which is the average price of a timeshare on the resale market) and includes the average maintenance fees which would total $14,000 (at $700 per year on average over 20 years).
+Compare that to a family which buys a timeshare for $5,000 (which is the average price of timeshare resales on the secondary market) and includes the average maintenance fees which would total $14,000 (at $700 per year on average over 20 years).
 At $19,000, the timeshare owner is vacationing for about one-third the price of a hotel stay over the course of 20 years.

 The keys to successfully answering the question of how do timeshares work are finding a timeshare resort or program that fits your vacation needs and using your timeshare on an annual basis.

-Buying resale is the real secret to the industry because it saves at least 50-60% off the cost of a timeshare bought at the resort, not to mention the interest rates charged through financing options provided through the resort.
+Buying a timeshare resale is the real secret to the industry because it saves at least 50-60% off the cost of a timeshare bought at the resort, not to mention the interest rates charged through financing options provided through the resort.

 Timeshare can also operate on a points system, whereby the owner purchases an allotment of points and can use those points for various durations of vacation time - often through a Club product such as Marriott Vacation Club or Disney Vacation Club.

-Points can function as a type of vacation currency.
+Points function as a type of vacation currency.
 For example, if you purchase 3,500 points with Marriott Vacation Club, you can use those points to spend a week at a Marriott timeshare or split them into smaller allotments for more frequent, shorter stays.

 The concept of exchanging a timeshare week is nearly as old as the industry itself, which goes back over 40 years in the United States.
-The three major companies are RCI, Interval International and DAE which, combined, service nearly six million timeshare owners around the world.
+The three major companies are RCI, Interval International and 7Across which, combined, service nearly six million timeshare owners around the world.

 Usually, owners can take the use of their timeshare and do what's called "bank" the week into a pool of weeks held by the exchange company.
 Once you bank your week, you're given a value for that week and can use the value to compare against other weeks available to use in the pool.
 Once you've found a comparable week matching the value of the one you've banked, you can book the use of that week to complete the exchange.

 This is how a timeshare owner can take vacations at various locations around the world and not have to travel to their home resort year after year if they so choose.
-While many timeshare providers offer internal exchanges within their network of timeshare resorts, such as the larger hospitality brands like Hilton and Starwood, the exchange companies offer a much more robust global program.
+While many timeshare providers offer internal exchanges within their network of timeshare resorts, such as the larger hospitality brands like Hilton and Wyndham, the exchange companies offer a much more robust global program.